vuejs/docs/src/guide/components/registration.md

 <div class="composition-api">

-When using SFC with `<script setup>`, imported components are automatically registered locally:
+When using SFC with `<script setup>`, imported components can be locally used without registration:

 ```vue
 <script setup>